micmro/storybook-conditional-toolbar-selector/README.md

 # storybook-conditional-toolbar-selector

-Helper addon to define story specific toolbar dropdown to use in custom decorators, similar to [globals](https://storybook.js.org/docs/react/essentials/toolbars-and-globals) but with multiple variants.
+Helper Storybook addon to define story specific toolbar dropdown to use in custom decorators, similar to [globals](https://storybook.js.org/docs/react/essentials/toolbars-and-globals) but with multiple variants.

-e.g. for multiple sets of themes backend editor vs frontend site, property specific components
+E.g. for different sets of languages or themes available for backend vs public site specific stories or having some options not available on all stories.

 ![screenshot of the selector](https://github.com/micmro/storybook-conditional-toolbar-selector/blob/media/selector-screenshot.png?raw=true)